Friday, 15 January 2010

 As part of the water sprinkling, water splashing and string tying rites, you may also encounter a person with a small silver bowl filled with a white powder or pasty substance.
 This is one of the oldest Songkran traditions.
 The white paste is a sign of protection and promises to ward off evil.
 The person with the paste is often older and he or she applies the paste to various parts of the face, neck and torso of others.
 One is expected to leave this paste on until it washes off of its own accord, and while there is a tendency to shy away from this paste because it looks like it might ruin the clothes, it is water soluble and will not harm materials.

+There are other rituals and merit-making rites that people engage in at Songkran.
 In addition to the traditional cleaning of the home and bidding the old year adieu, these include making offerings to local temples and the monks.
 The offerings include preserved foods cooked dishes, fresh fruit and new robes for the monks.
 Also people build sand piles on the temple grounds and these sand piles represent personal pagodas built as part of the merit-making ritual.

 The importance of Songkran Festival